-As of April 10, 2023, Weichai beneficially owned 51.2% of the Company's outstanding shares of Common Stock.
-Additionally, Gary S. Winemaster, the Company's founder, former Chairman of the Board, former Chief Executive Officer, and President and nonexecutive Chief Strategy Officer, beneficially owned approximately 14.5% of the Company's outstanding shares of Common Stock, and Kenneth J. Winemaster, the Company's co-founder and former Executive Vice President, beneficially owned approximately 9.6% of the Company's outstanding shares of Common Stock.
+As of March 7, 2024, Weichai beneficially owned 51.2% of the Company's outstanding shares of Common Stock.
+Additionally, Gary S. Winemaster, the Company's founder, former Chairman of the Board of Directors (the "Board"), former Chief Executive Officer, and President and nonexecutive Chief Strategy Officer, beneficially owned approximately 14.4% of the Company's outstanding shares of Common Stock, and Kenneth J. Winemaster, the Company's co-founder and former Executive Vice President, beneficially owned approximately 9.6% of the Company's outstanding shares of Common Stock.
 Each of these stockholders, by virtue of their significant equity ownership in the Company, may be able to significantly influence, and, in the case of Weichai, control the outcome of all matters requiring stockholder approval, including the election and removal of directors and any merger or other significant corporate transactions.
 The interests of these stockholders may not coincide with the interests of other stockholders.
 The concentration of ownership might also have the effect of delaying or preventing a change of control of the Company that other stockholders may view as beneficial.
-With the exercise of the Weichai Warrant, Weichai alone owns a majority of the outstanding shares of Common Stock and, therefore, it possesses voting control over the Company sufficient to prevent any change of control from occurring.
+Weichai alone owns a majority of the outstanding shares of Common Stock and, therefore, it possesses voting control over the Company sufficient to prevent any change of control from occurring.